Silver Creek Nursery Ltd.

 Pollination Requirements: Meader will pollinate cross-pollinate with female varieties so they can produce fruit and can help improve fruit set and quality for self-pollinating varieties.
 One Meader plant will pollinate up to eight female plants.
 Hardy kiwis and Arctic kiwis do not cross-pollinate.

-Full Sun or Partial Shade (approx. 6-10 hours of sun daily)
+Sun/Shade Requirements: Full Sun or Partial Shade (approx. 6-10 hours of sun daily)

-Vine, vigorous and generally disease resistant
+General Growth Habit: Vine, vigorous and generally disease resistant

-Shipping: Every year we ship thousands of trees across Canada (except BC due to CFIA regulations).
-We carefully bag roots in damp sawdust, then box them and send them out via courrier.
+Shipping: Every year we ship thousands of plants across Canada.
+We carefully bag roots in damp sawdust, then box them and send them out via courier.
 CLICK HERE to see our shipping policy.

 Pick-up: We also have thousands of trees picked up from our nursery each year.
-The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc. We really appreciate if you can make an appointment to pick up, then we can be as organized as possible during our busy season.
+The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc.

-All of these heights exclude the roots since seedlings and some berries will often have a lot of root growth but relatively little vegetative growth (ex. our Shagbark Hickories seedlings are often 5-15cm above the soil but will have roots that reach 20cm+ in length).
+Unless specified, heights exclude the roots since seedlings and some berries will often have a lot of root growth but relatively little vegetative growth (ex. our Shagbark Hickories seedlings are often 5-15cm above the soil but will have roots that reach 20cm+ in length).

 Not all of our berries and seedlings will be available in all of these grades since growth rate can vary significantly across species and even varieties.
 While we remain competitive in our plant size, it's also worth noting we don't use synthetic chemicals to push vegetative growth, therefore you may find conventional nursery stock larger in some instances comparatively.